 Insufficient Evidence: Insufficient evidence simply means not enough evidence to prove the criminal charge beyond a reasonable doubt.

-Police Misconduct & Miranda Violations: Warrantless searches of cell phones and vehicles, or seizures of evidence or statements without warrants, might be considered a violation of the defendant's constitutional rights to privacy and privileges against self-incrimination, and as such, any evidence obtained during a search or seizure without a warrant, and any statements made by the defendant, might be ruled inadmissible in a criminal case.
+Illegal Search & Seizure: Warrantless searches of cell phones and vehicles, or seizures of evidence or statements without warrants, might be considered a violation of the defendant's constitutional rights to privacy and privileges against self-incrimination, and as such, any evidence obtained during a search or seizure without a warrant, and any statements made by the defendant, might be ruled inadmissible in a criminal case.

 Other police misconduct issues in prostitution cases include, racial profiling, coerced confessions, excessive force, failure to turn over evidence favorable to defendant, false reporting, entrapment, and more.